SPVs are a fantastic tool that can be built and tailored to nearly any private or alternative asset transaction.

 So your SPV is setup and a bank account is open, what’s next?
 Now you can begin to accept capital from investors into the SPV and close on your investment.
 At Syndicately we make it easy to track these investments and document them with a signed subscription document from each investor.
 The Sub Docs track the amount and how each investor is contributing to the SPV.

 In the Syndicately deal management portal we make it easy to track each investors commitment and their subscription documents are tracked so you know who has signed and who hasn’t.
-When your ready to close, our automation takes over and handles all the financial transactions through to the SPV transferring funds to the target investment company.
+When you’re ready to close, our automation takes over and handles all the financial transactions through to the SPV transferring funds to the target investment company.

 Now your SPV is closed, there are plenty of things that still take place such as preparing and distributing tax forms (K-1s) and ongoing maintenance and communication around updates and activities with your target company and investors.